Comments on chiral algebras and $\Omega$-deformations: Central charges from the anomaly polynomial

 Using these data, the equivariant Euler number and integrated Pontryagin class can be computed from the localization formula resulting in

 Using this and \eqref{6d2danomssdf} we find the central charge

 To obtain the chiral algebra central charge we need to set $b=1$.
-We then recover the central charge of the $k$-th para-$\mathcal{W}_{\mathfrak{g}}$ algebra \cite{Nishioka:2011jk}.
+We then obtain a result for the central charge related to the central charge of the $k$-th para-$\mathcal{W}_{\mathfrak{g}}$ algebra as discussed in detail in \cite{Nishioka:2011jk}.
 For $k=1$ one recovers the result in \eqref{6dcLR}.
 For $k=2$ and $r_{\mathfrak{g}}=2$ one finds the central charge of $\mathcal{N}=1$ super Liouville theory which is in harmony with the results in \cite{Belavin:2011pp}.
+It will be very interesting to understand how to generalize the results of \cite{Beem:2014kka} and obtain a chiral algebra with the central charge in \eqref{eq:paraWcc} from the OPE of a suitable deformation of the 6d $\cN=(2,0)$ theory on $\mathbf{R}^4/{\mathbf{Z}_k} \times \mathbf{R}^2$.